PrincetonUniversity/hpc_beginning_workshop/0007_working_with_files/README.md

 ## How do I get my files onto (or off) the cluster?

-One of the most frequently asked questions is how to get files to Adroit or a cluster.
+One of the most frequently asked questions is how to get files to Adroit or any other cluster.
-Again, Linux/MacOS has an answer out of the box, but clients like PuTTY and Mobaxterm OR FTP clients like [WS_FTP](https://www.ipswitch.com/secure-information-and-file-transfer/wsftp-client) (paid, sadly) or [Filezilla](https://filezilla-project.org/).
+Again, Linux/MacOS has an answer out of the box, but for Windows clients like PuTTY and Mobaxterm OR FTP clients like [WS_FTP](https://www.ipswitch.com/secure-information-and-file-transfer/wsftp-client) (paid, sadly) or [Filezilla](https://filezilla-project.org/) are needed.
 In both cases, make sure you're using interactive logon.
-Filezilla especially can be a pain with Duo Authentication for Nobel, but we have some tips [here](https://askrc.princeton.edu/question/343/how-do-i-get-filezilla-to-work-around-duo/)
+Filezilla especially can be a pain with Duo Authentication for Nobel, but we have some tips [here](https://askrc.princeton.edu/question/343/how-do-i-get-filezilla-to-work-around-duo/).

 If you're transferring a lot of files, consider zipping them.